Sen-Gupta/nebulagraph/src/dapr-pluggable/README.md

 ### Expected Validation Output

-When everything is working correctly, `./validate_setup.sh` should show:
+When everything is working correctly, our test suite provides comprehensive validation output:

 ```
 ======================================